• Skip to primary navigation

 When making carrot muffins, you may want to add ingredients like canned pineapple to the mix, just beware that this will throw off the baking ratio in the recipe, which may lead to prolonged bake times or a gummy or wet crumb.

-If you decide to go that route, make sure to drain the chopped pineapple well and even dry it on paper towel to remove as much moisture as possible before stirring it into the muffin batter.
+If you decide to go that route, make sure to drain the chopped pineapple well and even dry it on a paper towel to remove as much moisture as possible before stirring it into the muffin batter.

 A muffin pan of carrot muffins, freshly baked and cooling.